Dominic Cummings ‘must go’ after lockdown breach, says Tory MP

 “I really just don’t see, as we approach the prime minister (appearing) at the liaison committee on Wednesday, how this is going to go away unless Dominic goes.”

-It comes as British prime minister Boris Johnson has resisted calls on Saturday from opposition parties to sack senior adviser Dominic Cummings after he travelled 400 km (250 miles) to northern England while his wife showed COVID-19 symptoms.
+Mr Johnson resisted calls on Saturday from opposition parties to sack his senior adviser.

 Mr Cummings, who masterminded the 2016 campaign to leave the European Union during the Brexit referendum, travelled to Durham in late March, when a strict lockdown was already in place.